T

 neighborhood

-Kathmandu's bustling tourist hub, Thamel is a maze of narrow streets filled with shops selling trekking gear, handicrafts, and souvenirs.
-It also boasts numerous restaurants, cafes, and bars.
+Kathmandu's vibrant tourist hub, bustling with shops selling trekking gear, handicrafts, and souvenirs.
+It's also packed with restaurants, cafes, and bars, offering a lively evening atmosphere.

 • Bargain respectfully when shopping.